savonet/book/language.md

 by those.
 Many functions are builtin and interface code written in OCaml (e.g. `output.icecast`), in which case we like to call them _operators_, but users can also define their own functions within the language.
-In fact, Liquidsoap also include a standard library which consists of functions defined in the Liquidsoap language, including fairly complex ones such as `playlist.reloadable` which plays a playlist or `crossfade` which takes care of fading between songs.
+In fact, Liquidsoap also includes a standard library which consists of functions defined in the Liquidsoap language, including fairly complex ones such as `playlist` which plays a playlist or `crossfade` which takes care of fading between songs.

 ### Basics